mWardi/sfMelodyDemo/README.md

  * Signup with twitter
  * Customizable User Account creation

+This demo is still under work.

 ## Configuration ##

-    For more configuration, check the [sfMelodyPlugin README](https://github.com/chok/sfMelodyPlugin) section.
+For more configuration, check the [sfMelodyPlugin](https://github.com/chok/sfMelodyPlugin)  README section.

 User Extra Data :